youngtsx/youngtsx.github.io/essays/Checkpoint3.md

 7. How are you approaching Assignment 3 differently than Assignment 2?

 Assignment 3 is bringing everything together and there is a lot less code to write to do so.
+I've been taking it slow compared to assignment 2 where I was trying to do everything at once.